 Public Support through Consultation

-In a recent update, Deputy Finance Minister Julapun Amornvivat announced that an online public consultation regarding the proposed legislation for a comprehensive entertainment complex, including a casino, received widespread approval.
+In a recent update, Deputy Finance Minister Julapun Amornvivat announced that an online public consultation regarding the proposed legislation for a comprehensive entertainment complex, including a casino slot real cash, received widespread approval.
 “The conclusion of a public hearing conducted online over a bill to establish a ‘mega entertainment complex’ housing a casino showed 80% of participants agreed with the plan,” Julapun told reporters, according to Reuters.
 Following this positive outcome, the government plans to revise the bill, work with coalition partners, and seek cabinet approval to move the initiative forward.

 Despite Thailand’s general prohibition of casinos and most gambling activities, exceptions like state-run horse racing and the national lottery exist.
 However, illegal gambling—particularly in soccer betting and underground gaming—thrives, underscoring a large unregulated market.
 The government’s effort aims to legalize and regulate gambling, reducing risks while increasing fiscal revenues through controlled venues.